15 Frequently Asked Questions about SHC

 Q14: Why do you need more money?

 We need more money because our programs continue to expand.
-For example, last month, Charlotte Housing Authority notified us that we will receive between 15 and 30 new vouchers later this year.
+For example, Charlotte Housing Authority notified us that we will receive between 15 and 30 new vouchers in 2019.
 These vouchers necessitate a corresponding expansion of supportive services.

 As mentioned above, we are also beginning to raise funds to purchase more property.
 The shortage of affordable housing is one of the root causes of homelessness in Charlotte.
 We want to purchase and renovate more property to address this root problem.